SFN14/Online-notes2/_notes/02 - Permanent Notes/Personal Notes/C.md

 Tags: [[CS50]]

 ----
+# Programming with any Language
 When programming focus on on:
 Correctness - Solving the problem correctly.
 Design - How well the program is structured, and how easy it is to read and understand.
 Style - How pretty your code looks like.

+# From Blocks into Programming Language
 This block:
 ![[Pasted image 20230723143915.png]]
 means this in the C programming language: